yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 accessible, inside classes with evidence parameters, the evidence instances are available and ground case objects are always in scope.
-As a last resort, instance resolution recursively checks whether it can create a new instance of a class with by providing it the required evidence arguments.
+As a last resort, instance resolution recursively checks whether it can create a new instance of a class by providing it the required evidence arguments.
 This happens for example, if an external function in Listing \ref{code2} called `equals` on a `List<i32>`, it would get translated to `ListasEquals[i32](i32asEquals).equals`.

 ### Caveats \label{caveats}

 While the described implementation is stable and working, there are some drawbacks, that are not yet resolved.
-At the moment, it's not possible to add specs (other than laws) on type class methods, because Rust does not permit additional methods on trait implementations.
+At the moment it's not possible to add specs (other than laws) on type class methods, because Rust does not permit additional methods on trait implementations.
 This leads to Stainless not being able to prove one of the properties in the list implementation of Listing